-I got diagnosed at the end of June, and I went on a trip for two weeks in July to see my family.
+I got diagnosed at the end of June, and I went on a trip for 2 weeks in July to see my family.
 They said it would be fine if we waited.
 I didn’t want to schedule my surgery until I was done with my summer semester in school, so we waited until August for that.

 What made you decide to do a bilateral mastectomy?

 I had a choice.
 I could keep my right breast and nipple, but I couldn’t keep either on my left side.
 The whole thing had to go.

 I decided to get the full mastectomy because I had breastfed before, and it was going to be impossible to recreate the shape of my right breast with an implant because it was much lower and not round.
 I was worried about it because of the calcifications, too, so I got the full bilateral surgery on August 1, 2018.